Extra money for those who need it

 - We often assume certain types of income if we think you can reasonably access it.

-- If you have savings, this will also be taken into consideration.
+- If you have savings, we'll take these into consideration too.

-You do not need to be facing an immediate financial crisis to apply to this fund.
-The fund can sometimes respond to one-off emergencies and unforeseen circumstances.
-However, the assessment normally considers your financial circumstances over the whole academic year.
+You don't have to be facing an immediate financial crisis to apply to this fund.
+The assessment normally considers your financial circumstances over the whole academic year.

 After this time, some continuing students may need support during the summer vacation.
-If you are unable to take up paid work due to caring responsibilities or your health, you may be eligible to apply for support from our summer vacation hardship fund.
+You may be unable to take up paid work due to caring responsibilities or your health.
+If so, you may be eligible to apply for support from our summer vacation hardship fund.

 How do I apply?

-Follow these essential steps to apply to the Discretionary Hardship Fund.
+Follow these essential steps to apply to the NTU Undergraduate Hardship Fund.

-1. Complete the 2020/21 Discretionary Hardship Fund online application form.
+Step 2: Complete the 2021/22 NTU Undergraduate Hardship Fund online application form

 - you weren't able to supply all the evidence when you submitted your application

-We can only assess your application when we're received:
+We can only assess your application when we've received:

 - your completed application form